steeleb/Landsat_C2_SRST/README.md

 of this workflow is stored in your Google Drive as tabular summaries of band data for your area of interest.

+## Scope of this Repo

+This repository acquires historical data for all of EcoRegion Level 3, Zone 21, and all NW lakes/reservoirs.

 ## Repository Overview

 This repository is powered by {targets}, an r-based workflow manager.
 In order